 Cats.
 Most cats should be groomed rarely, because most cats do a good job of taking care of themselves, but there but there are exceptions.
 Some cats have medical or weight issues that make them less able to groom themselves.
 Some long haired cats need to have excess hair removed every 3 to 4 months.

 Of course, we know that you may not have time to do all of the grooming and bathing and nail clipping that your dog or cat needs, which is why we have a Pet Spa right on site at Town N Country.
-We’ll set you an appointment with Tish, she’ll groom your pet, and you can call that resolution done!
+We’ll set you an appointment and you can call that resolution done!